Why Pressure Washing Matters Before Exterior Painting

 A properly washed exterior gives primer and paint a cleaner surface to grip.
 That helps create a more even finish and a longer-lasting result, especially on siding, trim, stucco, wood, and other exposed materials.

 Pressure washing helps clear away that buildup so the surface is cleaner and more stable before prep work continues.
-In many cases, this step also makes it easier to spot damaged areas that need scraping, sanding, caulking, patching, or repair.
+It can also make it easier to spot damaged areas that need scraping, sanding, caulking, patching, or repair.

 Another advantage of pressure washing is that it can reveal issues that are harder to see when the surface is dirty.
 Once dirt and debris are removed, it becomes easier to identify peeling areas, failed caulking, damaged trim, hairline cracks, or sections that need sanding and repair.

-This matters because exterior painting should never be treated as just a cosmetic step.
+Exterior painting should never be treated as only a cosmetic step.
 Good results come from addressing underlying prep issues first.
-Pressure washing supports that process by giving a clearer view of the condition of the surfaces.

-That does not mean pressure washing alone guarantees longevity, because proper drying time, repairs, priming, product selection, and application quality also matter.
+Pressure washing alone does not guarantee longevity.
+Drying time, repairs, priming, product selection, and application quality all matter.
 Still, it is one of the most important steps in building a more durable exterior paint system.

 Efficiency matters, but it should always be paired with care.
-Different surfaces require different methods, pressures, and techniques, which is why this step needs to be handled properly.
+Different surfaces require different methods, pressures, and techniques.

 For Calgary homeowners dealing with sun exposure, moisture, wind, dust, and temperature swings, that extra attention to prep can make a real difference.